The smallest bimolecular mass action reaction networks admitting Andronov-Hopf bifurcation: Dynamically nontrivial networks

 \subsection{Degenerate and nondegenerate $\bm{(n,n+1,n)}$ networks}

-We next prove that dynamically nontrivial, mass action, $(n, n+1, n)$ networks fall into two categories: ``nondegenerate'' networks which admit a single nondegenerate equilibrium for all values of rate constants; and ``degenerate'' networks which admit no equilibria for some values of rate constants and uncountably many degenerate equilibria for other values of the rate constants.
+We next prove that dynamically nontrivial, mass action, $(n, n+1, n)$ networks fall into two categories: ``nondegenerate'' networks which admit a single nondegenerate positive equilibrium for all values of rate constants; and ``degenerate'' networks which admit no positive equilibria for some values of rate constants and a continuum of degenerate positive equilibria for other values of the rate constants.